-To determine whether FrankenSplit is generalizable to hybrid classical-quantum QNN predictors, we answer the following question: Do the highly compressed features of the classical universal encoder generalize to downstream tasks with QNNs?.
-With this, we aim to show the usefulness of our envisioned platform from Section IV and to provide evidence for the viability of our distributed inference engine discussed in Section VI.
+To determine whether FrankenSplit is generalizable to hybrid classical-quantum QNN predictors, we answer the following question: Do the highly compressed features of the classical universal encoder generalize to downstream tasks with QNNs?
+The purpose of this is threefold.
+First, it should demonstrate the potential of directly extending existing classical methods with QPUs.
+Second, it aims to show the usefulness of our envisioned architecture from Section IV.
+Third, it assesses the viability of our distributed inference engine discussed in Section VI.